rafiqbinsofi/pelekatSS/README.md

     Follow the instructions to update the naming scheme.
     Save and let the show go on!

-Additional Notes 📝

-    Always backup files before making big changes.
-    Test your changes across devices and browsers for maximum impact.
-    Embrace version control with Git for smooth sailing.

 Need Help? 🤔

-If you're feeling lost or need a guiding hand, reach out to contact@example.com for assistance!
+If you're feeling lost or need a guiding hand, reach out to https://wa.me/601159297870 for assistance!

 Let's sprinkle some web magic together! ✨